VEuPathDB/conifer/Util/lib/conifer/docs/UserManual.md

   configuration file.

-## Conifer and GUS-WDK Hierarchical Design Concepts
+## Conifer and GUS Hierarchical Design Concepts

 Conifer is modeled around the hierarchical nature of the WDK-based website source code and provisioning.
 Consider the following tiers.